Ever wonder why listening matters so much? And how listening effectively can change the entire dynamic between two people?

 Another great response is, “Based on what you just said, is it safe to assume that ….”
 In this case, you’re repeating back what your friend has said while requesting even more clarification.

-7. You get to engage with your eyes, too!
+Listening matters because you get to engage with your eyes, too!

 We don’t just listen with our ears.
 We also listen with our eyes!

 A great listener observes nonverbal cues, such as facial expressions, posture, respiration rates, small gestures, and numerous other subtle body language signals.